-- 1. invocation of a specified analysis tool on a specified version of a specified set of analysis targets, with a specified set of runtime parameters - 2. set of results produced by such an invocation program that reads and interprets a SARIF log file log file in the format defined by the SARIF specification
+- 1. invocation of a specified analysis tool on a specified version of a specified set of analysis targets, with a specified set of runtime parameters - 2. set of results produced by such an invocation program that reads and interprets a SARIF log file log file in the format defined by this document